mypappa/morethanai/README.md

 #### We installed:

-**OpenAI** (python library): needed to access the OpenAI APIs (interfaces).
+**OpenAI** (python library): is needed to access the OpenAI APIs (interfaces).
 When having an account to use ChatGPT for example, I can ask for my API key which I need to integrate OpenAI services into my system.
 In OpenAI I have “tokens” (because it is not open-source anymore) that I need to use the API.
 If my tokes are used up I can only buy new ones.

 **Flask** (library): open-source web framework that is written in python.
 It is like a foundation / structure that helps to make a python code a web application.
 You can create routes that define how applications are responding to different URLs.
 It is a way to make a website out of your code.